WordPressFloripa/projetoreleituras/wp-content/plugins/host-analyticsjs-local/readme.txt

 - **Add tracking code** to header, **footer** or manually,
 - Load the tracking snippet Asynchronous or Default (Synchronous)
 - Fully compatible with [Google Analytics Dashboard Plugin for WP by MonsterInsights](https://daan.dev/wordpress/leverage-browser-caching-host-analytics-local-monster-insights/?utm_source=wordpress&utm_medium=description&utm_campaign=caos), WooCommerce Google Analytics Integration, Google Analytics Dashboard Plugin for WP by Analytify and Google Analytics Dashboard for WP by ExactMetrics,
-- Save analytics.js/ga.js/gtag.js anywhere within the WordPress content (wp-content) directory to avoid detection by WordPress security plugins (such as WordFence) or removal by caching plugins (such as WP Super Cache),
+- Save analytics.js/gtag.js anywhere within the WordPress content (wp-content) directory to avoid detection by WordPress security plugins (such as WordFence) or removal by caching plugins (such as WP Super Cache),
-- Serve analytics.js/ga.js/gtag.js from your CDN,
+- Serve analytics.js/gtag.js from your CDN,
 - Set Cookie Expiry Period,
+- Set Site Speed Sample Rate,
 - Set [Adjusted Bounce Rate](https://daan.dev/wordpress/adjusted-bounce-rate-caos/?utm_source=wordpress&utm_medium=description&utm_campaign=caos),
 - Change enqueue order (prioritize order of loaded scripts),
 - Enable Enhanced Link Attribution (linkid.js),
 - Force disabling display features functionalities,
 - Anonymize IP addresses,
 - Track logged in Administrators,
-- Manually update analytics.js/ga.js/gtag.js with the click of a button!
+- Manually update analytics.js/gtag.js with the click of a button!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/host-analyticsjs-local` directory, or install the plugin through the WordPress plugins repository directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings -> Optimize Analytics screen to configure the plugin
+1. Use the Settings -> Optimize Google Analytics screen to configure the plugin

 == Frequently Asked Questions ==

 = I have another file I want to host locally.
 Could you make a plugin? =

-Maintaining three plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/)..
-To host other 3rd party scripts and styles locally, try [HELL](https://wordpress.org/plugins/host-everything-local/).
-For WordPress Speed Optimization, check out [WoOSH!](https://woosh.dev)
+Maintaining multiple plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/).

+= Why am I getting an Unused JS notice on Google PageSpeed Insights for analytics.js/gtag.js? =

+Google Analytics offers two code libraries: analytics.js and gtag.js.
+A library offers easy implementation of a certain application, but this wide compatibility range comes at a cost: it probably contains a bunch of code you don't even need.

+If you are a light-weight Google Analytics user, you can enable Minimal Analytics in CAOS' Basic Settings: Settings > Optimize Google Analytics > Basic Settings > Snippet Type: Minimal Analytics.

+Minimal Analytics is fully compatible with Stealth Mode.

-= CAOS says analytics.js/gtag.js/ga.js isn't updated in more than two days.
+= CAOS says analytics.js/gtag.js isn't updated in more than two days.
 What's going on? =

 This is due to server configuration.
 Probably a permissions issue.
 It might be that PHP/WordPress isn't allowed to create files programmatically.
 If you can upload media files just fine, then this probably isn't the issue.
 Is your cron running?
-Try clicking the 'update analytics.js/gtag.js/ga.js' option to update the file manually.
+Try clicking the 'update analytics.js/gtag.js' option to update the file manually.
 Meanwhile, contact your hosting provider so they can help you figure out if your cron is running correctly.

 = Can the gtm/js file used by Google Optimize be hosted locally? =

 No, it can't.
-The gtm/js file is generated using a Client ID, which is unique for each visitor of your site.
+The gtm/js (or gtm.js) file is generated using a Client ID, which is unique for each visitor of your site.
 Saving this file locally would break your A/B tests.

 = I have disabled the plugin, but the Google Analytics tracking code is still added to the page.
 What's going on? =